Donald Duck: Further developments

 Italian artist Corrado Mastantuono created Bum Bum Ghigno, a cynical, grumpy and not too good-looking Duck who teams up with Donald and Gyro a lot.

-The American artist William Van Horn also introduced a new character: Rumpus McFowl, an old and rather corpulent Duck with a giant appetite and laziness, who is first said to be a cousin of Scrooge.
+American artist William Van Horn also introduced a new character: Rumpus McFowl, an old and rather corpulent Duck with a giant appetite and laziness, who is first said to be a cousin of Scrooge.
 Only later, Scrooge reveals to his nephews Rumpus is actually his half-brother.
 Later, Rumpus also finds out.

 Working for the Danish editor Egmont, artist Daniel Branca (1951–2005) and scriptwriters Paul Halas and Charlie Martin created Sonny Seagull, an orphan who befriends Huey, Dewey and Louie, and his rival, Mr. Phelps.

-One of the most productive Duck artists used to be Victor Arriagada Rios, (deceased 2012) better known under the name Vicar.
+One of the most productive Duck artists used to be Victor Arriagada Rios, (1934–2012) better known under the name Vicar.
 He had his own studio where he and his assistants drew the stories sent in by Egmont.
-With writer/editors Stefan and Unn Printz-Påhlson, Vicar created the character Oona, a prehistoric duck princess who traveled to modern Duckburg by using Gyro's time machine.
+With writer and editors Stefan and Unn Printz-Påhlson, Vicar created the character Oona, a prehistoric duck princess who traveled to modern Duckburg by using Gyro's time machine.
 She stayed and is still seen in occasional modern stories.

 The best known Duck artist of this time is American Don Rosa.
 He started doing Disney comics in 1987 for the American publisher Gladstone.
 He later worked briefly for the Dutch editors but moved to work directly for Egmont soon afterwards.
 His stories contain many direct references to stories by Carl Barks, and he also wrote and illustrated a 12-part series of stories about the life of Scrooge McDuck, which won him two Eisner Awards.

 Other important artists who have worked with Donald are Freddy Milton and Daan Jippes, who made 18 ten-pagers which experts claim, were very difficult to separate from Barks' own work from the late 1940s.

 Japanese artist Shiro Amano worked with Donald on the graphic novel Kingdom Hearts based on the Disney-Square Enix video game.